crate/cratedb-toolkit/README.md

 ### Background

-> A [roll-up], as an OLAP data operation, involves summarizing the data along a
-> dimension.
-The summarization rule might be an aggregate function, such as
-> computing totals along a hierarchy or by applying a set of formulas.

-With other databases, this technique, or variants thereof, is known as [rolling up historical data], [downsampling a time series data stream], [downsampling and data retention], or just [downsampling].
+With other databases, this technique, or variants thereof, are known as [rolling up historical data], [downsampling a time series data stream], [downsampling and data retention], or just [downsampling].

-It is useful to reduce the storage size of historical data by decreasing its resolution, if you don't need it.
+They are useful to reduce the storage size of historical data by decreasing its resolution, where this is acceptable related to your needs.

+> ES: The Rollup functionality summarizes old, high-granularity data into a reduced
+> granularity format for long-term storage.
+By "rolling" the data up, historical
+> data can be compressed greatly compared to the raw data.

+### Side looks

+In classical OLAP operations,
+> a [roll-up] involves summarizing the data along a dimension.
+The summarization
+> rule might be an aggregate function, such as computing totals along a hierarchy
+> or by applying a set of formulas.

+In classical dashboarding applications, reducing the amount of timeseries-data _on-demand_ is also applicable.
+> When rendering data to your screen, and its density is larger than the amount
+> of pixels available to display, data is reduced by using [time bucketing] for
-When rolling up timeseries-data, [time bucketing] is often used for grouping records into equal-sized time ranges, before applying a resampling function on them.
+> grouping records into equal-sized time ranges, before applying a resampling
+> function on it.
+The width of those time ranges is usually automatically derived
+> from the zoom level, i.e. the total time range the user is looking at.

+Contrary to other techniques which may compute data _on-demand_, the operations performed by this application **permanently** reduce the amount, size, or resolution of data.

 ### Details